Annual Report on the administration of the Privacy Act 2023-2024

 During the reporting period, the Agency did not disclose information pursuant to paragraph 8(2)(m) of the PA.

-Appendix A: Delegation Order
+Appendix A: Delegation order

 The Chair and Chief Executive Officer of the Canadian Transportation Agency, pursuant to subsection 95(1) of the Access to Information Act and subsection 73(1) of the Privacy Act, delegates to the persons holding the positions set out in the attached Schedule, or the persons occupying on an acting basis those positions, the powers, duties and functions of the Chair and Chief Executive Officer as head of the Canadian Transportation Agency, under the provisions of the Acts and related regulations set out in the Schedule opposite to each position.
 This designation replaces all previous delegation orders.